jensjns/acf-mapbox-geojson-field/readme.txt

 1. Enter your access token and map ID that you can find on your projects page at Mapbox

 == Changelog ==

+= 0.0.3 =
+* Added sidebar for selecting and deleting features

 = 0.0.2 =
 * ACF 4 support